dotnet/runtime/src/clr/Documentation/project-docs/jit-testing.md

 ### Test script capabilities

 We need to ensure that the CoreCLR repo contains a suitably hookable test script.
-Core testing is driven by xunit but there’s typically a wrapper around this (runtest.cmd today) to facilitate test execution.
+Core testing is driven by xunit but there's typically a wrapper around this (runtest.cmd today) to facilitate test execution.

 The proposal is to implement platform-neutral variant of runtest.cmd that